mkovero/7226ctrl/README.md

 work by Markus Kovero (mui@mui.fi) with regards to Tuomas Kantola.

 Pinout is for mega2560 with SPI OLED display and is subject to change.
 IFR540 in schematics is actually presenting 4channel mosfet board including protection circuit and logic level changer.
-(5usd, can be foud from ebay).
+(5usd, can be found from ebay).

 ![Alt text](/schematics.png?raw=true "Title")